coosalodge/history-book/contents/06-lists/james-e-west-fellowship.md

 The James E. West Fellowship Award is a national recognition for individuals who contribute $1,000 or more in cash or securities to their local council endowment trust fund.
 This contribution is in addition to, and does not diminish or replace, the donor's annual gift to the council's Sustaining Membership Enrollment or Friends of Scouting Campaign.

-Organizations or individuals may contribute an award in honor of someone--an Eagle Scout, a Silver Beaver recipient, council president, or district chairman, or in memory of a departed loved one, business associate, Scout or Scouter.
+Organizations or individuals may contribute an award in honor of someone -- an Eagle Scout, a Silver Beaver recipient, council president, or district chairman, or in memory of a departed loved one, business associate, Scout or Scouter.

 The James E. West Fellowship Award is an attractive 8-by-10-inch certificate, personalized with the donor's name, date of gift, and council name.
 In addition, there will be a distinctive lapel pin/charm and an embroidered square knot for uniform wear.
 While it is a national recognition, the James E. West Fellowship award is authorized and presented by the local council.
 Appropriate national recognition will be given at a special reception held in conjunction with the National Annual Meeting.